freonirons409/richardsonocular.com/README.md

 ## Hidden Content Areas
 - Add the class .hidden-content to any tag that you want hidden.
-- As long as no text or image is inside of that div, the div will be styled with display: none;
+- As long as no text or image is inside of that div, the div will be removed from the DOM completely on load.

 **HTML**